When Are Business Taxes Due in 2023?

 Once your company is fully incorporated, a C corporation structure is the default option.
 C corporations file and pay a corporate tax return instead of passing income onto the owners’ personal taxes.

-Now that you have an idea of what the business entities are and how to get an extension on your tax return, let’s dive into the forms you need.
-Brace yourselves; there are a bunch of forms and schedules.
+Now that you have an idea of what the business entities are and how to get an extension on your tax return, let’s dive further into the forms you need for filing.

 Sole proprietors and single-owner LLCs

-If you’re in a sole proprietorship—or if you’re the only owner of your LLC—then you’ll simply need to fill out Schedule C on Form 1040, your personal tax return.
+If you own a sole proprietorship—or if you’re the only owner of your LLC—then you’ll simply need to file Schedule C as part of your Form 1040, which is the form you file with your personal tax return.

 Partnerships, S corporations, and multi-owner LLCs

-When do you need to start thinking about paying taxes quarterly instead of yearly?
-If your business has employees, you’ll need to file Form 941 every three months.
-You will also need to pay a quarterly tax if your business sells specified goods (like gasoline) that require an excise sales tax.
+Wondering if your business should pay taxes quarterly or annually?
+If your business has employees, you’ll need to file Form 941 (along with your employees’ payroll taxes) every three months.
+You will also need to pay a quarterly tax if your business sells specified goods, like gasoline or alcohol, that require an excise sales tax.

 Deductions and refunds